Boadzie/new-api/README.md

 6. Docker support for containerization

+7. Add Async Test to API using Pytest

 ## How to run the API

 first build the docker image by running the following command;